genderkit/genderkit/_articles/binding.md

 ---
-title: Binding
+title: binding
 weighting: 3
 feature:
   image: binding.jpg
   caption: "A white chest binder"
 ---

-### More information
+### How do I stay safe?

 {% capture warn %}
 The health risks of binding are almost entirely unstudied and unknown, and are associated with a number of health problems.
 Research suggests you should take rest days where you do not bind as much as you can {% cite peitzmeier2017health %}.
 Do not use "home made" binders made from elastic bandages, duct tape and plastic wrap.
 {% endcapture %}
 {% include warning warning=warn %}

+### What should I be aware of?

+Use of a binder is almost always accompanied by some undesirable symptoms, most commonly back, chest or shoulder pain, overheating, shortness of breath, itching (possibly due to fungal skin infections {% cite deutsch2016guidelines -l 155 %}), and bad posture.
+Rarer but more serious effects of binder use include scarring, swelling, rib fractures and respiratory infections.
+The full health consequences and degree of risk of binding are currently unknown as few medical studies have been carried out {% cite peitzmeier2017health %}.
+Before binding, you should decide whether the benefits to you of binding outweigh these risks.

+Long-term binding for several years can effect skin elasticity, which increases the risk of complications if you wish to surgically remove your breasts with an operation like [double-incision]({% link _articles/double-incision-mastectomy.md %}) or [periareolar mastectomy]({% link _articles/periareolar-mastectomy.md %}) {% cite yelland2017 -l 260 %}.

+### Are there other options?

+Safer but less effective alternatives to binding are wearing a sports bra or multiple layers of clothing to [hide your chest shape]({% link _articles/disguising-body-shape.md %}).

+An operation like [double-incision]({% link _articles/double-incision-mastectomy.md %}) or [periareolar mastectomy]({% link _articles/periareolar-mastectomy.md %}) can permanently remove breasts, eliminating the need to bind.

+### How do I bind?

+The safest way to bind is to use a binder.
 Binders are a tight, elastic type of underwear that compresses the chest into a different shape.
 This flattens breast tissue, making it less visible.
-Safer but less effective alternatives to binding are wearing a sports bra or multiple layers of clothing to hide your chest shape.

 You can get different styles of binders depending on where you get them from and your needs:

 - *Full length* binders are in a tank top style.
 The compression is mainly in the chest area but there is some in the stomach area too.
 - *Tri top* binders are in a crop top style.
 The compression is in the chest area and the stomach area is left free.

-Use of a binder is almost always accompanied by some undesirable symptoms, most commonly back, chest or shoulder pain, overheating, shortness of breath, itching (possibly due to fungal skin infections {% cite deutsch2016guidelines -l 155 %}), and bad posture.
-Rarer but more serious effects of binder use include scarring, swelling, rib fractures and respiratory infections.
-The full health consequences and degree of risk of binding are currently unknown as few medical studies have been carried out {% cite peitzmeier2017health %}.
-Before binding, you should decide whether the benefits to you of binding outweigh these risks.

-Long-term binding for several years can effect skin elasticity, which increases the risk of complications if you wish to surgically remove your breasts with an operation like [double-incision]({% link _articles/double-incision-mastectomy.md %}) or [periareolar mastectomy]({% link _articles/periareolar-mastectomy.md %}) {% cite yelland2017 -l 260 %}.

 Binders cannot be bought in high street shops and have to be ordered online.
 There are only a few UK stockists but you may be able to find some on Amazon and eBay.
 If you're worried about receiving a binder at your home address, you could try having it delivered to a nearby [Amazon Locker](https://www.amazon.co.uk/gp/help/customer/display.html?nodeId=200966210).